 The solution is to buy chestnuts early in the season and refrigerate them.
 Otherwise, buy them frozen or dried.
 If you buy them dried you need to rehydrate them by soaking in water.
 Do not use chestnuts in brandy or syrup in this recipe.

 There are several ways to prepare chestnuts.
 All methods start by rinsing and scoring them.
 Rinsing gets off any dirt and residue that can get on your hands when you peel and eat.
 It also will moisten and soften the shell slightly.
 Then sit them on a counter flat side down, and make a long cut or an X in the shell on the round side by placing a serrated knife on the shell and drawing it towards you.
 This is necessary so they don’t explode from steam buildup.
 You can then choose your cooking method from those below.
 I prefer roasting, grilling, or broiling for the best flavor.
 Microwaving is fastest.
 Boil them if they are old and hard.

 Roasting chestnuts over an open fire.
-Rinse and score the shells, then put the nuts in a cast iron frying pan flat side down.
+Rinse and score the shells, then put the nuts in a frying pan flat side down.
 If you have a fireplace or campfire going, move things around so there is a bed of glowing coals upon which the pan can rest.
 Place the pan on the coals for about 5 minutes.
 With a potholder remove the pan, roll the nuts over, and back they go for another 5 minutes or so.
 The exact time will depend on how hot things are.

 Grilling chestnuts.
 Rinse and score the shells.
 Fire up your grill in a 2-zone setup.
 Get the direct zone to medium high.
 Put the nuts on the grates on the direct side cut side down and close the lid.
 Roast until the shell peels back and begins to scorch and the meat starts to turn golden, perhaps 10 minutes.
 If they burn before they are done, move them to the indirect side.